7 Flat Fee MLS Companies in Arizona to Sell Your FSBO Home

 How do I list my home with a flat fee MLS service in Arizona?

-If after deliberating over the pros and cons you’ve decided to list your home using a flat fee listing service, here are the steps to follow:
+If, after deliberating over the pros and cons, you’ve decided to list your home using a flat fee listing service, here are the steps to follow:

-Step 1: Search online and ask other people who have sold their own homes for recommendations about flat fee MLS listing services in Arizona.
+• Step 1: Search online and ask other people who have sold their own homes for recommendations about flat fee MLS listing services in Arizona.

-Step 2: Once you have selected a few companies, compare the various rate and service packages based on your needs.
+• Step 2: Once you have selected a few companies, compare the various rates and service packages based on your needs.
+Study the service providers’ websites to learn about the process for getting started, which may differ.

-Step 4: Contact the service via phone, email, or an online form if provided.
+• Step 3: Contact the service via phone, email, or an online form if provided.
 Be prepared to offer information about your property and have your marketing photos ready.

-Step 7: Stay posted for any important communications from your service provider about the listing.
+• Step 5: Stay posted for any important communications from your service provider about the listing.
 You may have more regular contact if you purchased additional services.

 Someone might use a flat fee listing service if they owe too much on their property.
 For example, if their mortgage is $300K and they can only sell it for $310K — that would be the only situation that you would move in that direction.